 Even though 2019 is being bemoaned for its low box-office sales due to a hard case of “franchise fatigue” with all of the sequels and spinoffs hitting theaters, the year has seen strong outings from Hollywood’s biggest properties in terms of both box office and quality.
 Avengers: Endgame is approximately three inches away from taking the Highest Grossing Film title away from Avatar, and is also among the MCU’s best films.
 Shazam!, a terrifically cute superhero re-imagining of Big, did surprisingly well at the box office given DC’s lackluster filmography.
 While films like X-Men: Dark Phoenix and MIB: International make the franchise pool look murky, Endgame, Shazam!, and non-superhero fair like Toy Story 4 have made 2019 a decent year for franchises so far.

+Most of us are truly entertained of watching movies whether it is through a TV channel, big screen and online.
+Today there is a modern way to watch movies and that is through Movie24.
+With this, we are avail to watch old and classic movies which are hard to find on DVDs.
 But this article isn’t about those movies.
 Shazam! doesn’t need my help in getting people to see it (although you definitely should).
 While my Top Ten of 2019 holds several big-name blockbusters, there are a number of small movies that were quietly uploaded to Netflix or did not attract the audiences at the box-office that they deserve.
 I would like to give a shout-out to the little guys of 2019 who deserve as much attention as the likes of Toy Story 4.